16parmindersingh/Data-Analytics-Portfolio/HR-Analytics-Dashboard/README.md

 ---

 ## What I Did in This Project
-This project follows a structured approach to building an HR analytics dashboard in Power BI.
+This project follows a structured approach to building an HR analytics dashboard in Power BI for MIS purposes.
 Here’s a detailed breakdown of the steps:

 ### 1. Data Loading
 - Imported the `HR_Analytics.csv` file into Power BI using the "Get Data" feature.